Click for joy!

 A Contemplation Exercise

-To help you do this, below is a five-part exploration to contemplate what trust at work means to you.
-I've broken this into five days as a suggestion so that you give yourself space to think through your answers.
+I've broken this into five days as a suggestion so that you give yourself the space and luxury to think through your answers.
 After five days of contemplation, your answers will help you see the practices (policies, routines, etc.) that you can start doing to intentionally cultivate trust as part of your culture.
-It will become clearer what you can delegate and how to do that well.
+Through this exercise, it will become clearer what you can delegate and how to do that well.
 The exercise also helps you understand how to communicate what you need from your team.

 Day 1: Exploring trust